pcristo/mjc62311/README.md

 Want the best best of this file?
 View it on [GitHub](https://github.com/pcristo/mjc62311/tree/PM2b)!

+**NOTE!** The documentation file has been updated from the version submitted during the demo.
+The only important change is to Illustration 1.

 ## 1 - Preparing your system
 This section will describe how to prepare your system to run the software.